 Your health insurance may not cover the full cost of your doctor's visit, hospitalization or medication.
 Review the rules related to your plan to understand fully what is covered.
+The GMU Student Health Insurance website has an excellent resource for understanding insurance terms with links to the Aetna website: https://shs.gmu.edu/insurance/resources/

-Here are some of the terms defined:
+Here are some terms defined: